dotdc/dotfiles/README.md

 ## Description

-My dotfiles, mainly used on Archlinux.
+My dotfiles, mainly used on Arch Linux.

-## Installation

-### Requirements
+## Requirements

-Install the required packages:
+Install the required packages, for Arch Linux:

 ```console
 pacman -Sy git \